Aspidoscelis rodecki

 Aspidoscelis rodecki, also known commonly as Rodeck's whiptail, is a species of lizard in the family Teiidae.
 The species is endemic to Mexico.

 Etymology

 The specific name, rodecki, is in honor of American entomologist Hugo George Rodeck (1903–2005).

 Geographic range

-A. rodecki is found in the Mexican state of Quintana Roo.
+Aspidoscelis rodecki is found in the Mexican state of Quintana Roo.

 Habitat

-The natural habitat of A. rodecki is the marine intertidal zone.
+The natural habitat of Aspidoscelis rodecki is the marine intertidal zone.

 Reproduction

-A. rodecki is an all-female species.
+Aspidoscelis rodecki is an all-female species.
 Reproduction is oviparous, by parthenogenesis.